-In order to fulfill its mandate to provide essential services to children and families, the Department purchases services from a number of other community agencies.
-The purpose of these services is to improve family functioning and to reduce the number of children in out-of-home care.
+In order to fulfill our mandate to provide essential services to children, families, and vulnerable adults the Department purchases services from a number of community agencies.
+The purpose of these services is to improve family functioning, address risk and safety issues, and to reduce the number of children in out-of-home care.
 These services are described below.